HazAT/KSCrash/Webapp/README.md

 Simple Backend
 ==============

-A very basic Flask webapp for receiving a report from a KSCrash standard installation.
+A very basic Flask webapp for receiving a report from a SentryCrash standard installation.

 It will store each request in its on directory under the "posts" subdir.